wadooddaoud/Gast_Iot_Sensor_Development/README.md

      curl -L hologram.io/python-install | bash
      curl -L hologram.io/python-update | bash

+# Using Putty to interact with Raspberry Pi without a monitor (Headless)
+Connect the raspberry pi to the monitor, keyboard, and mouse and open up a terminal window The run the command below to find out the IP address of the raspberry pi Then you can open up the laptop with Putty installed, and enter the IP in the prompt.
+You should then be connected to pi after entering the login credentials

+     ifconfig

 # Running the application on the Raspberry Pi for the endurance unit